writethedocs/www/docs/conf/atlantic/2023/news/announcing-schedule.rst

 The `Write the Docs {{city}} {{year}} Pop-Up Shop <https://shirt.writethedocs.org/>`_ is open!
 We have loose and fitted options from different fabrics, and you can choose exactly the size and cut you want.

-The campaign will run in batches until September 30th.
+The campaign will run in batches until October 31st.
 Shipping is available from the USA or Europe.
 However, due to the global shipping situation, we recommend you order your shirt at least 2-3 weeks in advance if you want to sport your new threads during the conference.

 All our events and activities
 -----------------------------